mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Type**: the type of test, like integration or system;
 - **Execution Mode**: if the test is executed automatically or manually;
 - **Test Suite**: if the test is part of an [automated test suite](#test-suites);
-- **Latest Execution**: details about the last text execution, including when it was performed and the outcome (passed or failed);
+- **Latest Execution**: details about the last text execution, including when it was performed and the outcome.
+The outcome can refer to the overall test (e.g. passed or failed for manual tests) or to the underneath test cases of the test (e.g. count of successful, failed or skipped test cases);
 - **Software Items**: the number of software items associated to the test;
 - **Requirements**: the number of requirements verified by the test.